 I’ve stripped the saddle off and have had the chance to see the good and the not so good.

 The mechanism which shifts the main power travel feed to either the cross slide or the main saddle seems to be in really good condition and is a joy to behold.
+In fact I think most things seem to be fine although I plan to diss-assemble, clean and lubricate everything even if there’s no actual damage.

 Both the top slide operating screws and nuts are very worn though as well as a few other bits and pieces.